 Wilshire Vista’s boundaries are Pico Blvd to the south, San Vicente to the north , between Hauser and Fairfax.
 Architectural styles vary enormously in Wilshire Vista; one can find English Tudor, storybook European, Mediterranean, Spanish and Spanish Mission.
 Interestingly, most homes were built in the mid-twenties to the mid-thirties.
 The commercial buildings also echo the architectural styles from this time period.
 Spanish Mission, Art Deco, and Spanish motif were all very popular styles at the time.

 Wilshire Vista is unique and charming due to its diversity regarding residents and style.
-It is a prosperous community with many small businesses and great neighbors to live life with.
+It is a prosperous community with many small businesses and great restaurants.

 Wilshire Vista’s central location is exceptionally convenient to everything Los Angeles has to offer — Wilshire Vista is about 15 minutes to Downtown Los Angeles, 20 minutes to Santa Monica and the beaches, 5 minutes to Beverly Hills and 10 minutes to Hollywood.